Teplitsa/Leyka/leyka-bank-order-gateway/readme.txt

 == Changelog ==
 = 1.2 =
-* New: uniq ID option to identify payments
+* Experimental: uniq ID option to identify payments
+* Tweak: Update for new desig of donation panel
 * Tweak: Translation update

 = 1.1 =